phpearth/docs/faq/community/03-elephpant.md

 ---
-title: "What is ElePHPant and why PHP uses elephants in logotypes?"
+title: "What is ElePHPant and Why PHP Uses Elephants in Some Logotypes?"
-read_time: "3 min"
 updated: "February 17, 2016"
-group: "community"
 permalink: "/faq/community/elephpant/"

-compass:
-  prev: "/faq/community/php-conferences/"
-  next: "/faq/databases/introduction/"
 ---

 ElePHPant is that adorable PHP mascot with an elephant in its design.